peterKT/Racetrack_Wagering_Log/README.md

 Note: designed for simple wagers only: win, place, show, exactas, etc.

-Note: On April 24, 2021, I fiddled with the settings which seem to be needed to actually make the code available on GitHut.
+Note: On April 24, 2021, I fiddled with the settings which seem to be needed to actually make the code available on GitHub.
 Hope it works.